further-external/VPAL/Data Layer Events/Product Added to Cart.md

 # Product Added to Cart

 CRP Relevance - the code below has been updated for the CRP flow.
+This event should fire when the enrollment page loads - fire the event to the dataLayer AFTER the page_load_started event.

 ###